 One way is to use good quality, clean HTML and CSS.

-This is what Wordpress generates for a simple section:
+This is what Webflow generates for a simple section:

 Exactly as you would expect.

 This is what Elementor generates:

 As you can see, the HTML generated by Elementor contains unnecessary elements.

 This adds bulk to the site and reduces site speed.